boucadair/WG-Charters/onions.md

 * Technology- or protocol-specific modeling efforts (e.g., device-level YANG data models) remain the responsibility of their respective WGs.
 * ONIONS WG will engage with other relevant working groups (e.g., NETMOD, NMOP) to gather requirements and input related to tooling.
 * Any new requirements for changes to the YANG language identified during ONIONS WG discussions will be directed to the NETMOD WG for consideration.
-* BESS/CCAMP/TEAS
-  * ONIONS WG will take on future network and service data modeling efforts, while Technology- or protocol-specific modeling efforts remain.
+* BESS/CCAMP/TEAS: ONIONS WG will take on future network and service data modeling efforts, while Technology- or protocol-specific modeling efforts remain.
-* NMOP
-  * ONIONS WG will focus on abstractions, while topology-related efforts will remain in NMOP.
+* NMOP: ONIONS WG will focus on abstractions, while topology-related efforts will remain in NMOP.
+Network topology models are out of scope of ONIONS.
-* OPSAWG
-  * ONIONS WG will handle AC/SAP/L2NM/L3NM work, enabling OPSAWG to focus on other operational topics.
-  * Future abstraction-related work will be directed to ONIONS.
+* OPSAWG: ONIONS WG will handle AC/SAP/L2NM/L3NM work, enabling OPSAWG to focus on other operational topics.
+Future abstraction-related work will be directed to ONIONS.

 ## Milestones